Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Experiments

 \section{Experiments}

 \paragraph{Training.} Our model is trained in three stages.
 We first train the flow and depth decoders without pose supervision on our synthetic dataset with a batch size of 32.
 Pose supervision is added once the depths and flow estimates are reasonable, and we train poses, flow and depths with a batch size of 8 for 300k steps.
-Finally, we finetune the model on the real-world collected images to close the reality gap from synthetic images for 10k steps.
-We train our method using Adam \cite{kingma2017adam} on one Nvidia RTX 3090.
+Finally, we finetune the model on real-world collected images for 10k steps.
+We train our method using Adam \cite{kingma2017adam} on an Nvidia RTX 3090 GPU.

 \paragraph{Evaluation.}